-There are many interpretations to what Islamic counselling is;
+There are many interpretations to what Islamic counselling, psychology and psychotherapy is;

 - An Islamic approach to counselling and/or self-development